👍 Rating — 4.69 (13 votes)

 Why would you go to another country to have a development center when it could just be done from home?

 First, offshore software development centers are situated in countries where you can find expertise at a cost-efficient rate.
 For instance, some top choices for building ODCs include Poland, Colombia, Brazil, Mexico, and Romania.
-The cost of living in these places is lower than in the US, which means wage costs will also be lower.
+The cost of living in these places is lower than in the US, which means wage costs for your offshore teams will also be lower.

 Want to Build an ODC but Have No Clue Where to Begin?
 We’ve Got You.
 Let’s Build Out Your Global Team Together.